 Prerequisite: SED 407 (with minimum grade of B-), concurrent enrollment in SED 411, and fulfillment of retention requirements.

 Offered: Fall.

+SED 413: Social Justice Teaching in English Education (4)

+Students connect critical and culturally relevant pedagogies to everyday classroom strategies and techniques.
+Students will focus on community-building, dialogical methods, and the teaching of reading.
+Clinical preparation (3 weeks or equivalent).

+Prerequisite: SED 313

+Offered: Fall

+SED 415 – Rethinking Mathematics Teaching and Learning (4)

+Students connect equitable pedagogical approaches to the teaching and learning of mathematics.
+Focus on mindsets, mathematical problem analysis, visualizing mathematics and incorporating social justice in the mathematics curriculum.
+Clinical preparation (3 weeks or equivalent).

+Prerequisite: SED 315

+Offered: Fall

+SED 416 – Socio-Scientific Issues in the Classroom (4)

+Students examine reform in science education and investigate the interactions between science, technology, and society.

+Prerequisite: SED 303

+Offered: Fall

+SED 420 – Introduction to Student Teaching (2)

+Teacher candidates will participate in a three-week clinical preparation in the field.
+This induction phase will orient secondary education teacher candidates to their student teaching semester.
+Students cannot receive credit for more than one of the following: SED 420, TECH 420, and WLED 420.
+Graded S, U.

+Prerequisite: Concurrent enrollment in SED 421 and SED 422.
+To be admitted into SED 420, SED 421, and SED 422, the student must have completed all other required courses.

+Offered: Early Spring.

-SED 421 - Student Teaching in the Secondary School (10)
+SED 421 - Student Teaching in the Secondary School (7)

 In this culminating field experience, candidates complete a teaching experience in a middle or senior high school under the supervision of cooperating teachers and college supervisors.
 This is a full-semester assignment.
+Students cannot receive credit for more than one of the following: SED 420, TECH 420, and WLED 420.
 Graded S, U.

-Prerequisite: Concurrent enrollment in SED 422; completion of all program requirements and all required education courses, with a minimum grade of B, prior to student teaching; satisfactory completion of all courses in the major prior to student teaching; a recommendation from the practicum instructor; undergraduate, second degree, and RITE students must have a cumulative GPA of 2.50 a full semester prior to student teaching; graduate students must have a cumulative GPA of 3.00 a full semester prior to student teaching; undergraduate and second degree students must complete the community service requirement; passing score(s) on the Praxis II, approved Preparing to Teach Portfolio; and a negative result from the required tuberculin test.
+Prerequisite: Concurrent enrollment in SED 420 and SED 422; completion of all program requirements and all required education courses, with a minimum grade of B, prior to student teaching; satisfactory completion of all courses in the major prior to student teaching; a recommendation from the practicum instructor; undergraduate, second degree, and RITE students must have a cumulative GPA of 2.50 a full semester prior to student teaching; graduate students must have a cumulative GPA of 3.00 a full semester prior to student teaching; undergraduate and second degree students must complete the community service requirement; passing score(s) on the Praxis II, approved mini-teacher candidate work sample; and a negative result from the required tuberculin test.

 Offered: Spring.